GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 ### Delete the resources

 > **NOTE:** We recommend using a `kubectl` version that is the same as the
 > version of your cluster.
-Using the same versions of `kubectl` and the cluster
+Using the same version for `kubectl` and the
-> helps avoid unforeseen issues.
+> cluster helps to avoid unforeseen issues.

 To delete the resources, use the expanded manifest file used for the installation.